webfox/laravel-forms/Readme.md

 0. Attributes from the model provided to `@form`
 0. Values passed in directly e.g. `@formField(['name' => 'name', 'value' => 'John'])`.

+Additionally if the final calculated value is an object and has a `getValue` method, this will be called.

 ### Note on _old_ input and multiple forms...
 Unfortunately, there's no way to scope Laravels `old($fieldName)` helper, meaning that if one form on a page has old input, all fields on the page with the same name will be populated with the old input.